PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM: Experiment

 \textbf{Result Comparison} The results presented in Tab. \ref{result_posterlayout}, \ref{result_cgl}, \ref{result_banners}, and \ref{result_youtube} demonstrate that our method outperforms existing approaches, both content-unaware and content-aware, by a significant margin.
 In the Ad Banner dataset, our model exhibits improvements across all metrics except Misalign.
 For the PosterLayout dataset, our method markedly enhances geometric metrics, whereas LayoutPrompter~\cite{LayoutPrompter} achieves a better trade-off between utility and occlusion.
-This is understandable because all previous methods incorporate additional input (i.e., pre-processed saliency maps), while our method relies solely on the original background image.
-Similarly, in the CGL dataset, our method outperforms othder approaches, particularly in geometric measurements.
+This is understandable because all previous methods incorporate additional input (i.e., saliency maps pre-processed by the saliency detector), while our method relies solely on the original background image.
+Similarly, in the CGL dataset, our method outperforms other approaches, particularly in geometric measurements.
 These results confirm the effectiveness of our method across various datasets and metrics.